SO excited to try Tease...but I have a few questions...

 What should I wear?

 Totally up to you.
-Clients tend to wear typical comfy workout attire.
+Clients tend to wear typical comfy workout attire; t-shirt and yoga pants or tank tops and shorts.
 As you get more advanced with pole work, it is encouraged that you wear shorts or booty shorts because skin contact on the pole is essential.
 For pole classes, try bringing a pair of your favorite heels!
 You are not required to wear them and can stay barefoot – but many students prefer them.
 Some classes do suggest gym sneaks - please check out the class description of the class you're attending to be aware of any special requirements.
 For aerial classes it is prefered to layer up covering knees and elbows.

 What should I bring?